TERMS OF TRADE

 (a) the warranty shall not cover any defect or damage which may be caused or partly caused by or arise through:

-(i) failure on the part of the Client to properly maintain any Materials; or
+(i) failure on the part of the Client to properly maintain any Materials or serviced item; or

 (ii) failure on the part of the Client to follow any instructions or guidelines provided by FE; or

-(iii) any use of any Materials otherwise than for any application specified on a quote or order form; or
+(iii) any use of any Materials or serviced item otherwise than for any application specified on a quote or order form; or

-(iv) the continued use of any Materials after any defect becomes apparent or would have become apparent to a reasonably prudent operator or user; or
+(iv) the continued use of any Materials or serviced item after any defect becomes apparent or would have become apparent to a reasonably prudent operator or user; or

 (v) fair wear and tear, any accident or act of God.